Viscose: The Ugly Side to Your Pretty Clothes

 9 mins

-If your wardrobe is home to floaty dresses or soft loungewear, then you’ve likely got garments made from viscose.
-While touted as an ‘eco’ fabric by many, it can come at both a heavy environmental and ethical cost
+While touted as an ‘eco’ fabric by many, Viscose can come at both a heavy environmental and ethical cost

 Glance at the labels on clothes the world over and it’s surprising how often the word ‘viscose’ appears.
 Also known as rayon, modal and lyocell, this material is frequently touted as a sustainable fashion choice by a multitude of both fast and slow fashion brands.